Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 | `FromVar<T>(T h)`       | enum `T` → `uintptr_t`           | `is_enum_v<T>`         | Turn an enum/enum flag into a raw handle value |

 ---

+## math_utils.hpp

+Provides:
+- shorthands for math variables
+- GLM-like containers for kvec2, kvec3, kvec4, kmat2, kmat3, kmat4
+- kquat as quaternion (kvec4) and keuler as eulerangles (kvec2/kvec3)
+- operators and helpers for all kvec, kmat, keuler and kquat types
+- kmat containers as column-major and scalar form

 ## string_utils.hpp